[Solved] Windows 10 Fall Creators Update won’t install

 If the antivirus was indeed the culprit, you should be able to install the update without any problems.

 Keep in mind that you should disable these security measures temporarily.
 It’s unwise to leave your computer completely unprotected for a longer period of time.

-So, either re-enable your antivirus once the update gets installed, or switch to Windows Defender, which also receives some changes in the Fall Creators Update.
+So, either re-enable your antivirus once the update gets installed, or switch to Windows Defender, which also received some changes in the Fall Creators Update.

 - Right-click Start Menu and run Command Prompt (Admin).

 - In the command line type the following commands and press Enter after each:

 - Now, close the Command Prompt and navigate to

 - Backup this folder and delete everything inside.

 - Restart the PC and try updating again.

 - Go to Search, type cmd, right-click Command Prompt, and select Run as administrator